 Know Your Company, Your Customer

 This one might seem obvious, but if you don’t really understand your company and its value to the customer, there’s a problem.
-Marketing teams that don’t know their value proposition, their market, and their customers don’t need to bother with digital marketing best practices.
+Marketing teams that don’t know their value proposition, their market, and their customers don’t need to bother with all these.
 Those don’t matter if you don’t know your company (and your customer).

 Always focus on thinking like your customers.
 Every time you build an ad or a piece of content, think about what you would want to see if you were a customer.
 Think how you’ll measure this and how it fits your goals also.
 But most importantly, know why it matters to the people that matter most.